-Non-Credit vs. Not for Credit
+Non-Credit Courses

 Noncredit courses should be developed and offered according to the noncredit plan.
 When scheduling noncredit courses, coordination with the deans is necessary.
 The courses must meet for the exact number of hours on the course outline.
 They should also stay within the class blocks and use the same section numbers as credit courses.